Royal St. George Yacht Club: Buildings

 The committee was not in a position to build a clubhouse until 1841.
 The clubhouse was designed in 1842 and completed in 1843 adjoining the 'Watering Pier'.
-It consisted of a single storey building (from the street side) designed by John Skipton Mulvany Architect with plastered Ionic portico forming a breakfront with two windows on each side.
+It consisted of a single storey building (from the street side) designed by architect John Skipton Mulvany, with a plastered Ionic portico forming a breakfront with two windows on each side.
 Accommodation at street level consisted of an entrance hall, ballroom, committee room, staircase to the boathouse below and lavatories.
 A terrace overlooked the harbour.
 The painted exterior was coloured to look like stone.

-In 1843 the Club employed George Papworth Architect to extend the clubhouse on the west side and Mr. Masterson was the builder of the extension which cost £1,500.
+In 1843 the Club employed architect George Papworth to extend the clubhouse on the west side.
+A Mr. Masterson was the builder of the extension, which cost £1,500.
 Papworth's proposal was unique.
 He built a new portico exactly matching the one which already existed, and formed a colonnade of paired columns linking the two porticos.
 The entrance was moved west from the portico to this new colonnade.
 The extension contained a reading room with a bow front facing the harbour.
-At this time all the small paned windows were replaced with plate glass.
+At this time all of the small paned windows were replaced with plate glass.

-In 1866 Mr. E.T.
-Owen Architect was appointed to provide an extension to be used as a smoking room on the east side of the building at a cost of £1,316.
+In 1866 architect Mr. E.T.
+Owen was appointed to provide an extension to be used as a smoking room on the east side of the building, at a cost of £1,316.

-In 1919 a fire destroyed all but 4 rooms of the clubhouse.
-Mr. Bradbury oversaw the rebuilding works and Pemberton & Sons undertook the building works which cost £2,550.
+In 1919 a fire destroyed all but four rooms of the clubhouse.
+Mr. Bradbury oversaw the rebuilding works and Pemberton & Sons undertook the building works, which cost £2,550.

-In the 2000s Michael Collins Architect provided a copper faced extension on the east side of the clubhouse.
+In the 2000s architect Michael Collins provided a copper faced extension on the east side of the clubhouse.
 It does not extend up to street level and maintains a view of the harbour to those walking past.

-Racing

-Much of the club activities in Summer involve sailing events.